autonomys/infra/README.md

 You can find your API token in your DigitalOcean Control Panel. (https://cloud.digitalocean.com/account/security)

-Go to the project root directory and init terraform to download libs and resources.
+In the **testnet-resources** directory, run the following commands to init terraform:

 ```
 terraform init